 Fibromyalgia treatment is one of the greatest medical challenges in current medicine.
-For the moment it is unknown what causes this illness.
+For the moment, its cause is unknown.
 Therefore, this poses a great limitation in finding treatment.

 What we do know is that it causes great inconveniences for those who suffer from it.
 Fibromyalgia is characterized for causing general and chronic pain, especially musculoskeletal.

-So far, science has been able to determine that it is of rheumatologic origin.
-It has also been established that pain from this disorder is caused by a neurotransmitter imbalance.
+So far, science has been able to determine that it’s of rheumatologic origin.
+It’s also been established that pain from this disorder is caused by a neurotransmitter imbalance.
 However, all that is really clear about fibromyalgia treatment is that it must involve multiple kinds of action.
 Discover more in the following article.

 General Aspects of Fibromyalgia